 - Keeps the humidity up If you live in an arid or semi-arid environment, like much of the Colorado Rockies, it can get dry in the winter.
 Cooler winter air already holds less moisture, then running it past an open flame in a forced-air furnace dries it out even further.
 This isn’t a problem with radiant heat.

-- It’s hidden – Radiant heating doesn’t require huge ducts and vents all over the place to distribute the heat.
+- It’s hidden – Radiant floor heating doesn’t require huge ducts and vents all over the place to distribute the heat.
 It’s underneath the floors and doesn’t take up much space.
 This can be a great advantage if retrofitting an old log cabin that wasn’t built with air ducts in mind.

 If you are building a new home or refitting an old log cabin with TruLog Steel Siding you may want to consider adding some radiant heat.
 It can be a great option to heat your home.